darkhelmet/verboselogging/posts/ufw-and-xen-make-them-play-nice.md

 - ufw
 ---
-I was setting up [ufw](https://wiki.ubuntu.com/UbuntuFirewall) on my server and noticed my xen instances couldn’t do anything.
-Simple fix, and if you [Google](http://lmgtfy.com/?q=ubuntu+ufw+xen) that, you’ll find this link at the top.
+I was setting up [ufw](https://wiki.ubuntu.com/UbuntuFirewall) on my server and noticed my xen instances couldn't do anything.
+Simple fix, and if you [Google](http://lmgtfy.com/?q=ubuntu+ufw+xen) that, you'll find this link at the top.
 Solves the problem straight up.

 [Xen and UFW on